MKspencer88/MKspencer88/README.md

 # My Journey Into Cybersecurity

 For years cybersecurity fascinated me even before I fully understood what it actually was.
 My only frame of reference I'd had was from television.
 I've always been into tech.
 I love gaming and computers always fascinated me since I was a kid.
 I was working long, repetitive shifts in waste management, feeling stagnant and craving something that was going to challenge me on a daily basis.
-I was going through a stressful time and I realized that I couldn't even distract myself with work.
 One day I was chatting with a friend about how I was thinking about learning a new trade.
 She suggested I look into cybersecurity, my immediate response was "Oh I'm not smart enough for that."
 My friend looked at my like I had lobsters coming out of my ears and said, "It's not about how smart you are.
 It's about drive and determination."

 Turns out.
 She was right.